-3. In the hood there is a pasteur pipette attached by a clamp to a ringstand.
-There is also a beaker under the pipette to catch liquids that flow through the pipette.

-4. Vigorously rub a comb or amber rod back and forth through a piece of fur.
-The comb can be tested for static charge by trying to attract a few small shreds of paper.

-5. Pour some hexane from a squeeze bottle into the flow tube.

-6. Place the charged comb very close to the falling stream of liquid just below the capillary opening.

-- 7. Describe the response of the liquid in the table below. - 8.
+- 3. In the hood there is a pasteur pipette attached by a clamp to a ringstand.
+There is also a beaker under the pipette to catch liquids that flow through the pipette. - 4.
+Vigorously rub a comb or amber rod back and forth through a piece of fur.
+The comb can be tested for static charge by trying to attract a few small shreds of paper. - 5.
+Pour some hexane from a squeeze bottle into the flow tube. - 6.
+Place the charged comb very close to the falling stream of liquid just below the capillary opening. - 7.
+Describe the response of the liquid in the table below. - 8.
 Repeat the procedure with the remaining liquids.

-Observations and Notes Chemical Bonding
+Observation Chemic s and Notes cal Bonding Date

-Date

-Data Sheet Chemical Bonding Part 1

-Name

-Part 1: VSEPR Structures (complete at least ten from the list on the previous page)

-Chemical Formula Lewis Structure Predicted Geometry
+Lewis Structure Predicted Geometr Lewis Structure

-1

-2

-3

-4

-Department of Physical Sciences Kingsborough Community College The City University of New York Winter 2010